pradeep2702999/pradeep2702999/README.md

 ## 👨‍💻 About Me
 - 🎓 Computer Science & Engineering undergraduate at **NIT Silchar (Class of 2027)**
 - 💻 Passionate about **Full-Stack Development** and building scalable, user-centric web applications
-- 🤖 Exploring **Machine Learning** to create intelligent solutions for real-world problems
+- 🤖 Building Machine Learning applications to solve real-world problems
 - 🧠 Strong foundation in **Data Structures, Algorithms, and Core Computer Science fundamentals**
 - 🏆 Competitive Programming enthusiast with a passion for solving challenging problems
 - 🚀 Continuously learning, building, and improving software that makes an impact

 ---
 ## 🌐 Connect with Me